algernon/madness/resources/pages/about/index.md

 *A tiny mouse, a hacker.*

-Wannabe bachelor of arts pretending to be a software engineer; Debian developer;
+Wannabe bachelor of arts pretending to be a software engineer; ex-Debian developer;
 GPL zealot; and a few other boring things.
 If you want to know more about me, read my [blog][blog], follow me [on Mastodon][mastodon], or have a look at the projects [I contribute to][github].